mattmassicotte/kernel-tutorial/tutorial-parts/2-basic-kernel.md

 # A note about linking

 Something I found quite foreign when working on this was the need for a [linker script](kernel.ld).
 Normally, linker behavior is defined via a default setup, and you never need to mess around with it.
 In this case, we need to exert more control over the final binary the linker produces.
 There are two things we need to do that the defaults don't make possible.
 First, we have to position that multiboot header close to the beginning.
 A multiboot loader will only scan so far into the binary before it will give up.
-Second, we need to ask the linker to position the executable at 1M.
+Second, we need to ask the linker to position the executable at an exact address, 1M.

 Normally, the memory positions used by the linker are virtual addresses.
 In this case, the bootloader is going to be putting this executable in physical addresses because paging isn't enabled.
 This is problematic, because lots of hardware features are memory-mapped and we shouldn't (or can't) overwrite them.
 Starting at 1M is a safe place to load.